 Read the full Wizz Air review.

-Easyjet is just like Ryanair, but it has a better reputation.
-The airline is one of the oldest low-cost airline in Europe.
+Easyjet is a low-cost airline from the UK with a good reputation.
+The airline is one of the oldest low-cost airlines in Europe.

-We flying with EasyJet every now and then and we feel it as a reliable low-cost airline.
-We would use the airline more often if it had more destinations from Helsinki.
-The airline has especially good connections from London.
+We fly with easyJet now and then and we have found easyJet as a reliable low-cost carrier.
+We would choose easyJet more often if it had more destinations from Helsinki.
+London is a hub for easyJet so many routes start or end in London.

 GetJet Airlines is a charter airline from Lithuania.
-It flies with really old fleet and the imago of the airline isn't especially fresh.
+It flies with a really old fleet and the image of the airline isn't especially fresh.

-The airline has no its own route network.
-We boarded once GetJet Airlines on our way to Stockholm.
+The airline has no route network.
+We boarded GetJet Airlines on our way to Stockholm.
 The flight was marketed by Norwegian Air Shuttle.

 Read the full GetJet Airlines review.

 The airline is just another low-cost carrier.
 There is one big minus: The airline does not allow to carry drones!
-The quality of in flight service needs also impovements.
+The quality of in-flight service needs also improvements.

 Read the full Volotoa review.

 AirBaltic is the biggest airline in Baltic countries based in Riga, Latvia.
 The airline has been renewing its fleet lately and it is now flying with modern Airbus A220 and Dash 8-Q400 fleet.
-Airbaltic has only short-haul destinations and almost all its flights originate or ends up to Riga.
+Airbaltic has only short-haul destinations and almost all its flights originate or end up in Riga.

 Read the full airBaltic review.

 Everyone knows Ryanair.
-Their CEO is famous for making scandals and getting the airline's name as a frequent topic in news articles.
-Ryanair is often extremely cheap but the service level is as cheap.
+The airline's CEO is known for controversial comments which is a strategy to get the airline's name frequently into the news.
+Ryanair is often extremely cheap but the service level is simple.

-We avoid flying with Ryanair because we know what to expect and that is not much.
-However, the airline is sometimes so cheap that we anyway book tickets for it!
-Unfortunately in Finland, Ryanair uses really distant airports.
-Ryanair is also one of the unfriendly airlines which tend to separate passengers to sit far away from each other even though they are in the same booking.
+We fly sometimes with Ryanair but do not expect much.
+Tickets are cheap which compensates for the cons of the airline.
+Ryanair uses distant airports but lately, the airline has opened routes to major airports.
+Ryanair is one of the unfriendly airlines which tend to separate passengers to sit far away from each other even though they are in the same booking.

 Read the full Ryanair review.